LSSTDESC/rail/docs/source/development/contributor_concepts.rst

 Ephemeral Data Stores
 ---------------------

-.. format and check content

-:py:class:`rail.core.DataStore` is the class that lets users import data into RAIL.
+:py:class:`rail.core.DataStore` is the class that is used by RAIL stages to keep track of data within a stage.
+Each stage should have its own DataStore, and other stages cannot access that DataStore.

 .. autoclass:: rail.core.DataStore
     :noindex: